Life & Culture

 - Transforming the Great Dome into an enormous R2D2

 Much of the fun on campus is also centered around MIT's unique residential life system, where wildly different cultures thrive in different dorms and living groups.
 About 90% of MIT students live in residence halls and fraternities, sororities, and independent living groups (FSILGs).
-All twelve dorms include a live-in faculty housemaster.
+All eleven dorms include a live-in faculty housemaster.

 At MIT, students choose where they would like to live via the i3 process, during which each dorm sends each student information about all of the cool stuff they do, and REX, during which students explore dorms on-campus before choosing one to move into.
 So you will be able to find a community of folks here who like to do what you like to do and live with them.
 It's an incredible opportunity to find your home away from home here at MIT.